Self-contained two-layer shallow water theory of strong internal bores: Summary and Conclusion

-It was also found that the classical front condition for gravity currents due to \citet{Benjamin1968} as well as that its generalisation to internal bores by Klemp, Rotunno and Skamarock (KRS) \citeyearpar{Klemp1997} are reproduced by the shallow-water momentum conservation equation with $\alpha=-1,$ which corresponds to the pressure at the interface determined entirely by the bottom layer.
-Similarly, the alternative front condition proposed for internal bores earlier by \citet{Wood1984}, which is known to break down for shallow gravity currents and does not agree with experimental results as well as the KRS model, is reproduced by the shallow-water model with $\alpha=1.$ This value describes the pressure at the interface determined entirely by the top layer.
-In the WS and KRS models, this is interpreted as energy conservation in the top and bottom layers, respectively. \citet{Li1998} argue that, in general, energy can be dissipated in both layers with the WS and KRS models representing two limiting cases and yielding, respectively, the upper and lower limit of the bore velocity.
-It has to be noted that the bore velocities resulting from the shallow-water model with $\alpha=0$ are lower than those predicted not only by the WS but also by the KRS model.
-This is because shallow-water model allows energy exchange between the layers through the interface oscillations in hydraulic jumps.
-Thus, one layer can gain energy from the other as long as the total mechanical energy is conserved or dissipated.
-It is different to the conventional control-volume method used by \citet{Li1998}, where the energy exchange between the layers is eliminated by assuming the interface to be stationary in the co-moving frame of reference.
-It means that no layer can gain energy in a self-consistent control-volume approximation which leads to the upper and lower bounds on the bore velocity provided respectively by the WS and KRS models.
-These bounds do not apply to the shallow-water model which neither allows nor requires energy dissipation to be attributed to a specific layer across a hydraulic jump.
+According to the traditional interpretation, in the WS model, the energy is conserved in the top layer and lost only in the bottom layer, while in the KRS model, it is the other way round \citet{Li1998}. argue that, in general, energy can be lost simultaneously in both layers.
+If so, then the WS and KRS models would represent two limiting cases and yield, respectively, the upper and lower bound on the bore velocity.
+It is important to note that the bore velocities resulting from the SW model with $\alpha=0$ are lower than those predicted not only by the WS but also by the KRS model.
+This is because only the total energy for both layers together is defined in the SW framework.
+It is important stress that this is a rigorous mathematical fact rather than a deficiency of the SW model, in which one layer can gain energy from the other as long as the total energy does not increase across the jump.
+The latter condition, which is defined by Eq. (\ref{eq:deps}), determines in which direction bore can propagate.
+In the conventional control-volume approach, the energy exchange between the layers is absent because the interface is assumed to be stationary in the co-moving frame of reference.
+Therefore, in a self-consistent control-volume approach, neither layer can gain energy and hence neither head loss can be negative \citep{Li1998}.